royanin/canvas_api_demo/README.md

-## A quickstart guide to interact with your Canvas courses via the unofficial Python API
+## A quickstart guide on interacting with your Canvas courses via the unofficial Python API

 Canvas has a well developed API, and there is an unofficial [Python wrapper for this API](https://github.com/ucfopen/canvasapi), developed by the University of Central Florida.
 The main Canvas API is available at https://canvas.instructure.com/doc/api/index.html.